Controlled proxy category page

 Does it work with Playwright or Browserbase?

 Yes.
-GatePilot is designed for browser agents and works with Playwright, Puppeteer, Browserbase, and agent stacks that can use an authenticated network endpoint.
+GatePilot works with Playwright, Puppeteer, Browserbase, and agent stacks that can use an authenticated session route.

 What countries are available?